maxcountryman/irctk/README.markdown

 Kaa is a simple IRC framework for developing IRC-based applications.
 Essentially it wraps a loosely coupled, modified TCP client and IRC wrapper.

+The framework is designed to be easy to use.
+Your application source is automatically reloaded upon changes.
+Things like SSL are built into the wrapper.

 ##Installation

+*note* current there is a namespace conflict on PyPI and this package is not yet available through pip, instead download and install manually using the second method below.

 Simply download and install via pip: `sudo pip install kaa`